Music

 GESHER SERVICE TIMES

-Rabbis Uhrbach and Boino will be leading Pesach services only on the 7th day of Pesach (which falls on Shabbat):
+Rabbis Uhrbach and Boino will be leading Pesach services only on Shabbat Chol HaMoed and the 7th day of Pesach:

-Saturday April 19 Shabbat/7th Day Pesah (with Yizkor) 10:00 am (ZOOM and livestreamed on our YouTube channel)
+Wednesday April 8 7th Day Pesah (with Yizkor) 10:00 am (ZOOM and livestreamed on our YouTube channel)

 Email us for Zoom link.